 Seborrheic dermatitis could be treated by frequently using a mild anti dandruff shampoo and brushing off the dry flakes when they are soft.
 Flakes could be softened by using moisturizers or medications.
 Skin strengthening medicines could help in repairing the damage caused to the scalp.

-Topical applications such as shampoos and conditioners for psoriasis could be used to treat psoriasis.
+Topical applications such as best shampoos and conditioners for psoriasis could be used to treat psoriasis.
 Creams and light therapy with medications is also helpful.
 Giving up sedentary life style and habits like smoking are also beneficial in getting rid of psoriasis.

 Skin and scalp conditions are very common these days because of ever changing environment and unhealthy scalp care practices.
 These problems could be avoided by modifying diet, maintaining scalp health and using the right products for hair and skin.
 Doctor’s advice should also be considered before adopting any hair care technique.